-On this day in 1986, new close-up videotapes of the sunken ocean liner Titanic are released to the public.
+On July 18, 1986, new close-up videotapes of the sunken ocean liner Titanic are released to the public.
 Taken on the first manned expedition to the wreck, the videotapes are stunning in their clarity and detail, showing one of the ship’s majestic grand staircases and a coral-covered chandelier swinging slowly in the ocean current.

 At the time of its launch, the RMS Titanic was the largest ocean liner ever built, measuring nearly 900 feet long and 150 feet from its water line to its highest beam.
 It was considered unsinkable owing both to its vast size and its special construction.
 On its maiden voyage, the Titanic carried more than 2,200 people, including several of the world’s most rich and famous.
 Its collision with an iceberg and subsequent sinking in the icy waters of the North Atlantic resulted in the death of some 1,500 people, many of whom could have been saved if the ship had carried a sufficient number of lifeboats.